 Let’s look at an example of a pinpoint (behavior) growing at the speed of a x1.1.
-The Chart below shows the celeration of a student who started at 6 letter sounds correct per minute.
+The chart below shows the celeration of a client who started at 6 letter sounds correct per minute.
 Looking at the minimum aim for letter sounds, 100 letter sounds per minute, we see the typical daily SCC can’t handle all the days necessary to show the change.
 All Standard Celeration Charts have 20 periods (140 days on the daily chart).
-I added 49 more days just to show how long it takes to get to the aim of 100, an astounding 27 weeks (I just created a Franken-Celeration Chart)!
+I added 49 more days just to show how long it takes to get to the aim of 100, an astounding 27 weeks!

 Figure 2: A Standard Celeration Chart extended by 7 weeks showing the low growth rate of a x1.1 celeration